Paul Anderson and Shona Donaldson

 - Paul Anderson playing Vittorio Monti’s "Csárdás".

 Where Are WeWarkworth Memorial Hall, 40 Castle Street, Warkworth, Northumberland, NE65 0UN.
-See Warkworth Memorial Hall website for directions.
+There is no car park at the Hall.
+See Warkworth Memorial Hall website for directions and parking suggestions.